querkmachine/FSFrontEndDocs/troubleshooting/gulp-vs2015.md

 ## Hang on, I’m getting something about ‘gifcicle’, ‘jpegtran’, ‘optipng’ or ‘svgo’.

 These are all image compression engines which are dependencies of `gulp-imagemin`.
-These can fail for a few reasons.
+The installation of these can fail for a few reasons.

 Fix it by uninstalling and reinstalling gulp-imagemin `npm uninstall gulp-imagemin --save-dev` followed by `npm install gulp-imagemin --save-dev`.